-When used to counter defensive imbalance and/or exploit space, a thrower who is prepared to throw’n’go in any direction can generate flow and penetrate through defensive setups.
+When used to counter defensive imbalance and/or exploit space, a thrower who is prepared to throw’n’go in any direction after catching can generate flow and penetrate through defensive setups.

 There are two basic types of throw: the pivot-throw, and the throw’n’go (or half-pivot).
 Pivot throws leave the throwers static, throw’n’go moves end with the thrower running.
-Pivot throws are useful for getting the disc around a defender and adding power, throw’n’go moves are useful for getting away from your defender and offering an immediate return option to keep the disc moving.
+Pivot throws are useful for getting the disc around a defender and adding power, throw’n’go moves are useful for getting separation after releasing the disc, and offering an immediate return option to keep the disc moving.
 Pivot throws are more suited to low-tempo, isolation-based offences such as side stack, throw’n’go moves are more suited to high-tempo, flow-based offences such as Hex.

 Here’s analysis of Manuela Cardenas from Revolution / Colombia, using throw’n’go techniques and dribbling;